 Basic rate relief for member contributions into registered pension schemes is usually given at source.

-You will only need to give coding relief where the individual is liable to tax at a higher rate.
+You will only need to give coding relief where the individual is liable to tax at intermediate higher and additional rates.
 The allowance gives relief for the difference between the basic and the highest rate at which the individual is liable.

 Use the description Personal Pension Relief (PPR).